-The 2019 Madeira Island Ultra-Trail (MIUT) takes place on the Portuguese island of Madeira, which is located in the Atlantic Ocean about 600 kilometers (370 miles) off the coast of Morocco.
-The course is 115 kilometers (71.5 miles) long, has 7,200 meters (23,600 feet) of climbing, and transects the island from roughly west to east.
-In that distance, runners will find remote and technical singletrack, flat paths next to irrigation canals called levadas, some of the steepest paved roads out there, and everything in between all that–what amounts to a terrifically diverse course.
+The 2021 Madeira Island Ultra-Trail (MIUT) takes place on the Portuguese island of Madeira, located in the Atlantic Ocean off the coast of Morocco.
+The course is 115 kilometers (72 miles) long, has 7,200 meters (23,600 feet) of climbing, and transects the island from roughly west to east.
+In that distance, runners will find remote and technical singletrack, flat paths next to irrigation canals called levadas, some of the steepest paved roads out there, and everything in between– in what amounts to a terrifically diverse course.

 The course records are 13:05:44 for the men (François D’Haene, 2017) and 15:00:55 for the women (Caroline Chaverot, 2016).

-Here are a couple resources to help you follow and learn about the race:
+Here are a couple more resources to help you follow and learn about the race:

 - iRunFar’s in-depth preview;

-- The race website, with course information including a map, profile, aid stations, expected times for the leaders, and more;
+- The race website, with course information including a map, profile, aid stations, expected times for the leaders, a full entrants list, and more;

 - iRunFar’s feature article about Madeira Island as a trail running destination.